bmartino1/docker-sftp/README.md

 ```

 ## Providing your own SSH host key (recommended)
 This container will generate new SSH host keys at first run in /config/sshd/keys.
-You can place your own sshd keys in this folder and they will be copied to /etc/ssh/ when the container runs.
+You can place your own sshd keys in this folder, and they will be copied to /etc/ssh/ when the container runs.

 Tip: you can generate your keys with these commands: